How to Prepare Now for the Emergencies, Disasters You’ll Likely Be Facing Tomorrow

 Individuals should also plan for the likelihood of losing electrical power during an emergency, and that the loss could be for an extended period of time, said Mark Mesean, spokesman for Pacific Gas & Electric Co., which provides power to the North County.

-He stressed that the best way for someone to prepare and stay as comfortable as possible during a long-term outage is to have an emergency disaster kit ready and waiting, and to use it.
+He stressed that the best way for someone to prepare and stay as comfortable as possible during a long-term outage is to have an emergency power outage survival kit ready and waiting, and to use it.

 “You aren’t always going to have time to prepare (when a disaster hits),” Mesean added.
 “Disasters can happen at any time.”